+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 Landing, Takeoff, and Pilot Expertise

-Lukla Airport has a short, sloped runway with no room for aborted landings, requiring a high level of piloting skill.
+Lukla Airport has a short, sloped runway with very limited go-around capability due to terrain, requiring a high level of piloting skill.
 Only pilots with extensive experience in mountain aviation and special certification to operate at Lukla are permitted to fly in and out of the airport.
 Careful weight management, precise flight scheduling, and continuous communication with air traffic control ensure safe landings and departures.

 For trekkers, helicopter flights not only minimize the physical stress of travel but also provide a high level of safety in one of the most challenging aviation environments in the world.